-We simulate new cable lines that were officially proposed, but for which construction was recently halted.
+We simulate new cable lines that were officially proposed, and were only recently completed.
 We find that newly connected areas see a sharp reduction in individuals engaging in criminal activity.
 When low-income, low opportunity areas are connected to work opportunities in other parts of the city, individuals are more likely to switch to legitimate activities.
 As such, neighborhood segregation is a meaningful driver of aggregate crime in the city.
 The counterfactual (proposed) lines we construct increase net GDP by between 2.4 and 2.9 billion USD.